 Tribe is an open, inclusive platform for everyone in your community, and although we try to maintain a safe environment, sometimes this cannot be 100% achievable.
 In all communities there are some people that just don't want to respect our terms and mutual agreements, and that are out for personal gain at the advantage of the vulnerable.

-All support providers that use Tribe are approved by regulatory bodies, and as such are 100% safe to use when accepting help.
 Anybody in your community, however, can offer to help as a volunteer and sometimes they might not be approved by a regulatory body.
 As such, there can be risks.
 When looking to accept help from volunteers in your community, we've put together a few things that can help determine your safety so you can make informed decisions about who you choose to help you.

 When looking at volunteers and support providers, you will see a support rating along with the number of times that they have helped in your community.
 This should give you some comfort that they have been helping successfully and approved by your fellow neighbours.